heiderllanten/EF-Core-with-MVC/README.md

 The ModelState.Remove statement is required because ModelState has the old RowVersion value.
 In the view, the ModelState value for a field takes precedence over the model property values when both are present.

+### Inheritance

+TPC (able-per-Concrete Class) and TPH (table-per-hierarchy) inheritance patterns generally deliver better performance than TPT (table-per-entity) inheritance patterns, because TPT patterns can result in complex join queries.

+#### EF Core Note

+TPH is the only inheritance pattern that the Entity Framework Core supports.

+### EF Migration Production Note

+In a production system you would make corresponding changes to the Down method in case you ever had to use that to go back to the previous database version.
+For this tutorial you won't be using the Down method.

 ### MVC